pasangpythondiary/FVFold/README.md

 # FVFold
+A Model to predict Antibody Fv Structure using Protein Language Model with Residual Network and Rosetta Minimization.
 FvFold Model is highly inspired from DeepAb model (https://github.com/RosettaCommons/DeepAb )
 ## Environment Setup

  Create and activate a python virtual environment